I learnt a new word the other day: ‘epistocracy’. It means rule by experts.

 For the purposes of argument, let’s call the rest of the population the Plebeians.
 They’re the ones who don’t sit at the top, or even near the top, of patronage pyramids, and don’t have the particular kind of expertise that would place them in the epistocracy, whether because they don’t have the specialist education required (it typically takes many years of schooling to create an epistocrat), or because they lack the ability to make use of such an education.
-(It’s a fact not often discussed, but we are not all born with the same intellectual facilities.)
+(It’s a fact not often discussed, but we are not all born with the same intellectual faculties.)

 While epistocrats know a lot and have been trained to think in complex ways, plebeians, without that training, probably rely more on heuristics such as religion, tradition,’common sense’, ‘what everyone thinks’, tribal loyalty of some kind, or reliance on trusted authority figures.
 (Having said that, I need to qualify it immediately by stressing that (a) there is no reason to assume that such heuristics are necessarily always inferior as a guide to action than expert judgement, and (b) members of the epistocracy also rely a great deal on heuristics of these kinds, including tribal loyalty, ‘what everyone thinks’ and submission to authority, perhaps much more than they realise.
 But all that’s for another discussion.)